Should I Accept My Employer’s Counter-Offer?

-With the unemployment rate at near record lows and job openings near record highs, now is a great time to explore job options, especially if your current position leaves a few things to be desired.
+With the unemployment rate low and job openings near record highs, now is a great time to explore job options, especially if your current position leaves a few things to be desired.
 Opportunities are plentiful.

 However, since losing a valuable employee can be more costly than hiring a new one, employers faced with your departure are also more likely to extend a counter-offer to keep you around.